 Credit card fees and interest rates determine your true cost of borrowing.
 In the past decade, regulatory and market changes have impacted those costs.

-The Credit CARD Act of 2009 set limits on rate increases, and on fees that could be charged to credit card holders.
+The Credit CARD Act of 2009 set limits on rate increases and fees that could be charged to credit cardholders.
 The card industry changed in response to the law: Instead of offering low rates upfront with big back-end rate hikes, it became more transparent and set truer upfront rates.
 That has resulted in slightly higher initial rates for consumers, but fewer surprise punitive fees and rate hikes.

 Common fees incurred by cardholders